Title IX Campus Notification

 Wright State's Gender Based Harassment and Violence Policy applies to all forms of sex and/or gender-based harassment, discrimination and violence, including sexual violence, stalking, and intimate partner violence.

-The university’s policies concerning harassment and discrimination including its policy on sexual misconduct, relationship violence and gender based discrimination and harassment can be found in the Wright Way Policies and the Student Code of Conduct.
+The university’s policies concerning harassment and discrimination including its policy on sexual misconduct, relationship violence and gender based discrimination and harassment can be found in University Policy 1270 and the Student Code of Conduct.
 The policies outline the definitions of prohibited conduct, reporting procedures, and procedures for resolution, provisions for students, staff and faculty who have been subjected to prohibited conduct.

 The Clery Act and Campus SaVE